hriewe/emailEncryptor/README.md

 * emailEncryptor now runs with a user friendly GUI.
 The version here is optimized to run on a Mac machine, but it will work for any.
 If you find a bug with the program on your machine, please let me know so I can fix any problems.

-* emailEncryptor now takes the encrypted string and reverses it before it sends the email.
-This adds another layer to the encryption and makes it a little harder to crack.

-* reformated the code into classes
+* emailEncryptor now hides the key behind the same encryption as the rest of the messsage.
+The user simpily pastes in their message and the program will extract the key and decode accordingly.